primev/mev-commit/contracts/README.md

 ## Contract Upgrades

+> **After completing any upgrade, immediately record it in the “Upgrade History” table above.**

 Contract upgrades are not always possible, as there are [strict limitations as enforced by Solidity](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable#modifying-your-contracts).
 When a contract feat/fix cannot be implemented as a contract upgrade, simply PR the changes into main, and release/deploy a new contract instance as needed.

 See [#360](https://github.com/primev/mev-commit/pull/360) for a reference example of a complete contract upgrade.